opensupporter/osdi-docs/canvasses.md

 ### Scenario: Retrieving an individual Canvass resource (GET)

-Calling an individual Canvass resource will return the resource directly, along with all associated fields and appropriate links to additional information about the answer.
+Calling an individual Canvass resource will return the resource directly, along with all associated fields and appropriate links to additional information about the canvass.

 #### Request